Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

 # Automating workflows with GitHub Actions and GitLab CI

 In this exercise sheet you create automated workflows and pipelines based on GitHub Actions and GitLab CI.
 At the end of the exercise you find a section with hints and remarks.
-Make sure to check this section.

 Deadline: **Thursday, January 27th, 2022, 9:00**